thanasisn/SDR_enhancement_LAP/article/article_doc.md

 indicative of the magnitude and the probability of the expected CE events over Thessaloniki.
-Similar distribution of CE events, albeit with larger OIR values, has been reported by Vamvakas, Salamalikis, and Kazantzidis (2020), for the city of Patras.This site is located
+Similar distribution of CE events, albeit with larger OIR values, has been reported by Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras.
+This site is located
 ${2.5}^{\circ}$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean resulting in different cloud patterns, that may affect the characteristics and magnitude of the